Ouxsoft/LivingMarkup/docs/module-development.md

 }
 ```

-# Method naming
+## Method Names
-Module methods do not necessarily need to follow any pattern.
-But if the name is the same as module method defined in the `Configuration` than the method will automatically be called during runtime.
+Module methods are not required to follow any pattern.
+But if the name is the same as a `module:method` defined in the `Configuration` than the method will automatically be called during runtime.

+#### Prefix
-For this reason, it is best practice to use a standard for prefixing automated method calls.
-In LivingMarkup, the packaged method calls are prefixed with the word `on' and are structured to explain when during runtime they are executed.
+It is best practice to use a standard for prefixing automated method calls to distinguish them from other methods.
+In LivingMarkup, the packaged method calls are prefixed with `on` and are structured to explain when during runtime they are executed, such as `onRender` and `onLoad`.

+## Configuring New Module
+To add a new module the module must be added to the runtime configuration.
+The `Configuration` defines the location of each modules based on namespace.
+For more information, see [configuration](configuration.md).